uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-property-income.html.md

 - the customer uses the steps described in [Submit quarterly updates for self-employment and property businesses](#submit-quarterly-updates-for-self-employment-and-property-businesses) to submit their calendar quarterly updates through their software
 - when all calendar quarterly updates have been made, the customer needs to account for the income and expense information for the period to 5 April - they can do this through their software by using the [Business Source Adjustable Summary API](/api-documentation/docs/api/service/self-assessment-bsas-api/)

 After the calendar quarterly election change has been made, it will continue year on year until the customer requests a change back to standard quarterly updates.
-The software can use the [Create and Amend Quarterly Period Type for a Business](/api-documentation/docs/api/service/business-details-api/1.0/oas/page#/paths/~1individuals~1business~1details~1{nino}~1{businessId}~1{taxYear}/put) endpoint to allow a customer to change their periods back to standard quarterly updates.
+The software can use the [Create and Amend Quarterly Period Type for a Business](/api-documentation/docs/api/service/business-details-api/1.0/oas/page#/paths/~1individuals~1business~1details~1{nino}~1{businessId}~1{taxYear}/put) endpoint to allow a customer to change their periods back to standard quarters.
+Each year the customer makes these changes, the first period start date will be affected and will reflect the previous quarterly update type.

 ## Submit accounting adjustments